Iretha/design-patterns/src/com/smdev/structural/README.md

 * [Facade (GoF)](https://iretha.github.io/design-patterns/structural/facade)

-Designed to hide an entire subsystem behind a facade and present is as a single object
+Designed to hide an entire subsystem behind a facade and present it is as a single object/ interface

 * [Flyweight (GoF)](https://iretha.github.io/design-patterns/structural/flyweight)

-Designed to share objects to for better efficiency or consistency
+Designed to share objects (to reuse instances) for better efficiency and consistency

 * [Proxy (GoF)](https://iretha.github.io/design-patterns/structural/proxy)

-Designed to provide a level of indirection to object members
+Designed to provide a level of indirection to object members and may add additional logic (i.e. to control access or to provide a wrapper implementation for better performance)

 * [Private Class Data](https://iretha.github.io/design-patterns/structural/private-class-data)

-Designed to protect the object data even from it's own methods.
+Designed to protect the object data (to restrict write access) even from it's own methods.

 **Consider applying structural patterns when:**
 - Need to adapt incompatible interfaces (Adapter)